Українська

 The two-story building in the style of classicism was built at the end of the 18th century on the bank of the Ros River to the west of Castles Hill.
 The main facade is decorated with a four-column portico of the Ionic order.

-Now the building of the former Winter Palace houses the Art School named after Yuriy Pavlenko.
+Now the building of the former Branitsky Winter Palace houses the Art School named after Yuriy Pavlenko.
 Almost no interiors have been preserved.

 Heroyiv 72 Bryhady Street, 7 Bila Tserkva